 When linking to external content such as websites or videos, check to see if it is accessible.

 - Is the website compatible with a screen reader?

 Asking these questions when creating the presentation will avoid issues with inaccessibility later.

 Use the accessibility checker

-PowerPoint has an accessibility checker built in that can be used to verify that the presentation is accessible to people with disabilities.
+This is one of the coolest PowerPoint accessibility tips.
+PowerPoint has an accessibility checker built in.
+The accessibility checker can be used to verify that the presentation is accessible to people with disabilities.
 If an issue is found, PowerPoint will tell the user how to fix it, typically in less than a minute.

 PowerPoint is a big part of my life as a college student, and I always appreciate when people create presentations with these PowerPoint accessibility tips in mind.
 In the spirit of self-advocacy, I also would like to encourage students to know how to make presentations accessible, and to know what to ask for when requesting accommodations.
 The definition of accessibility is different for everyone- request what works best for you and go from there.